The Under-Practiced Art of Issuing a Challenge

 - But if he hesitates, help him to make up his mind by telling him to “LEAVE, NOW!”

-Then call the police before he calls them and tells them lies about you.
+Then call the police before he calls them, because he will tell them lies about you.
+“This crazy b____ just pointed a gun at me for no reason!”
 Remember, unless and until thorough investigation proves otherwise,

 the first to call 911 is the assumed victim.

 Why tell him to leave, instead of holding him for the cops?
 Because cornered animals are more desperate than those who flee.
 Don’t worry–the world is full of security cameras, DNA evidence, cell phone records, etc. They’ll catch him, eventually.

 What if, however, in the same deserted garage the same two guys approach you with likely, but not obvious, ill intent?
 Maybe you see no weapons, but the story they’re broadcasting doesn’t add up to what you observe.
 You MAY NOT shoot someone on mere suspicion.

 This is the time to take cover behind an engine bloc, or at least put some sort of obstacle(s) between you, and try to ascertain their intent by establishing compliance.

 How to Establish Compliance